AIgineerAB/azure-cloud-datapipeline/12_IaC_terraform_setup/README.md

 az account set --subscription "35akss-subscription-id"
 ```

-Before working with terraform you should set your environment variable in the shell or go into ~/.zshrc to set this
+Before working with terraform you should set your environment variable in the shell

 ```bash
 $Env:ARM_SUBSCRIPTION_ID = "<SUBSCRIPTION_ID>"